qiweiyang2018/Tic-Tac-Toe/README.md

 ### Terminology

-Corners: Four Corners of the board.
+Corner: Four Corners of the board.

 ![Corner](corner.png)